Xetibo/ReSet-Doc/sections/Prelude.typ

 each small change would make this system infeasible.
 For example, simple bug fixes would break compatibility.
 In order to solve this issue, semantic versioning is used.
-This system creates several guarantees for a library by using multiple different version numbers.
+This system creates several guarantees for a library by using multiple different version numbers. @semver

-In @semantic_versioning the semantic version of the library Glib is visualized.
+In @semantic_versioning the semantic version of the library Glib is visualized. @gtk-glib

 #let code = "
 # name of library, change would mean different library!